This program is sponsored by:

 Any action by a passenger, which may endanger the safety of the passengers, Driver or vehicle itself, may cause for disciplinary action or refusal of service.

 Dial-A-Ride reserves the right to refuse transportation to persons violating the above guidelines.
-The Coles County Council on Aging Client Grievance Policy and Dial-A-Ride Disruptive/Abusive Passenger Policy will be adhered to.
+The Coles County Council on Aging's Client Grievance Policy and Inappropriate Behavior Policy will be adhered to.